caitlin kozman

 ABOUT THE ARTIST

 Kozman grew up in the fierce salt air on Dharawal Country.
 This notably includes the industrial port of Wollongong and her work is informed by this chaos.
-They are currently based in Naarm (Melbourne), Australia.
+They are currently based in the Northern Rivers (NSw), Australia.

 Support the artist.